 These are all no-annual fee cards with cash back programs, but you can also look at other rewards types (though these do no reduce debt directly).

 Next, pay all of your normal in-cash purchases with the new card.
 For example, I usually pay our electric, gas, phone bill, etc with our debt card.
 These set-bills are a good starting point, but you can also use everyday purchases, such as grocery trips.

 Now, take the cash you didn’t spend in the last step and immediately apply it to the card you are transferring from.
-It is important you do this step, preferably right away, so that you do not end up spending the cash on other things and simply gain more debt rather than transfer it for free.
+It is important you do this step, preferably right away, so that you don’t end up spending the cash on other things and simply gain more debt rather than transfer it for free.

 Say you have $1,000 in credit card debt you want to transfer.
 By not just initiating a balance transfer you avoid the 3 to 5% balance transfer fee.
 As 3% is the most common, we’ll call that $30 in savings on a $1,000 transfer.

 Then, because all of your purchases are indeed purchases and not a transfer, you gain rewards on them.
 Almost all rewards programs offer a minimum of 1%.
 This adds another $10 in savings at least.
 If you managed to also grab a bonus offer, such as the $100 credit on $500 spent (this is a common offer) you reduced your $1,000 debt to $890 just by transferring it, while avoiding the $30 balance transfer fee.
 This doesn’t even consider the interest-rate savings that are possible.
 This technique can be used to transfer for free to consolidate debt or pay off student loans too.